Ch33s3Burger/Controlify/README.md

 Controlify is a programm to controll your Spotify Session via Voice Commands.
 It uses Deepspeech moduls to translate your speech to text.

+If your Spotify is closed the programm will automatically start Spotify.

   <h3>The Commands are:</h3>

     next : for the next Song in Queue